 - Don’t turn your air conditioner back on until a professional air conditioner inspection has been completed.
 Call Aramendia Plumbing, Heating and Air and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.

 REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
 This can actually cause more problems, including not allowing the system to air out completely and remove moisture, a could cause rust or other damage.

 In addition to downpours, spring tends to bring hail storms, as well.
 Every year thousands of commercial and residential air conditioners are damaged by hail.
 While you can typically see obvious damage from the outside, you may not be able to see that the damage inside the air conditioning unit may be causing restricted air flow, decreasing the performance of the system.
 Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioning units damaged by hail had to be entirely replaced.

 High winds tend to accompany storms and while your AC system probably won’t get wind damage, other things picked up by the wind, like tree limbs, grills, or children’s outdoor toys, can be thrown, damaging your air conditioner.

-For a full air conditioner inspection and safety check, call Aramendia Plumbing, Heating and Air, A Service Experts Company today and we’ll make sure your air conditioner is running safely and efficiently.
+For a full air conditioner inspection and safety check, call Aramendia Plumbing, Heating and Air today and we’ll make sure your air conditioner is running safely and efficiently.
 Help keep your home safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.